popomore/github-labels/README.md

 $ labels -c path/to/conf.json -f user/repo
 ```

-## GitHub Entreprise configuration
+## GitHub Enterprise configuration

-If you're using a private GitHub, you'll need to pass some additional parameters to target your environment
+If you're using a GitHub Enterprise instance, you'll need to pass some additional parameters to target your environment
 * `host` - The hostname of your GHE instance.
 * `pathPrefix` - The path to the API.
 Frequently for GHE this will be `/api/v3`.